ljzbtc/uniswapV2-core-comment/README.md

+# intro

+This is a uniswap fork change to compile in solidity ^0.8

 # Foundry Starter Kit

 This is my custom Foundry starter kit for daily use in smart contract development and deployment.